ollytheninja/ke-website/content/en/docs/setup/keadm.md

     KubeEdge cloudcore is running, For logs visit:  /var/log/kubeedge/cloudcore.log
     ```

-4. `keadm init` deploy cloudcore in binary process as system service, if you want to deploy cloudcore as container, please ref `keadm beta init` below.
+4. `keadm init` deploy cloudcore in binary process as system service, if you want to deploy cloudcore as a container instead, please ref `keadm beta init` below.

 ### keadm beta init